rust-lang/rust/src/doc/trpl/installing-rust.md

 If you did, Rust has been installed successfully!
 Congrats!

-If you didn't and you're on Windows, check that Rust is in your Path system variable.
+If you didn't and you're on Windows, check that Rust is in your %PATH% system variable.
 If it isn't, run the installer again, select "Change" on the "Change, repair, or remove installation" page and ensure "Add to PATH" is installed on the local hard drive.